openSUSE/machete/README.md

 Installation
 ------------

-You need to install [Rubinius](http://rubini.us/) first.
-You can then install
+You need to install current development version of [Rubinius](http://rubini.us/) first.
+You can then install Machete:
-Machete:

     $ gem install machete